Averydimbulb79/GPCH_kanban/README.md

 • Recently Updated
 • Oldest Updated

-The default inventory view sorts items alphabetically.

 ---

 # Inventory Archive

-Inventory records that are no longer required can be completed and archived.
+Inventory records that are no longer required can be archived using:

-Select:

 `Complete`

-to archive an inventory item.

 Archived inventory cards are removed from the normal active Inventory workspace.